 NGT forms committee to frame policy to protect submerging islands in India

 The National Green Tribunal (NGT) on Tuesday formed a committee to study the impact of sea level rise on islands and to protect them from submergence, erosion, saline ingression, flooding and other adverse environmental aspects.
-The order was passed in case registered suo motu by the NGT, based on an article published in the ‘The Hindu’, titled ‘India's sinking islands’.
+The order was passed in case registered suo motu by the NGT, based on an article published in ‘The Hindu’, titled ‘India's sinking islands’.
 The article, reported that multiple islands along the Indian Coast, as well as some islands in rivers, were susceptible to erosion and submergence.

-A bench of chairperson, Justice Sheo Kumar Singh, judicial member, Justice Arun Kumar Tyagi, and expert member, Professor A Senthil Veil noted that India's average temperature had risen by around 0.63° Celsius between 1901 and 2021, as per a response from the Ministry of Earth Sciences.
+A bench of chairperson, Justice Sheo Kumar Singh, judicial member, Justice Arun Kumar Tyagi, and expert member, Professor A Senthil Veil, noted that India's average temperature had risen by around 0.63° Celsius between 1901 and 2021, as per a response from the Ministry of Earth Sciences.
 The NGT noted that the rise in temperature has resulted in the melting of glaciers, rise in sea levels, changing precipitation patterns, and increasing tendency of weather and climate extremes on a global scale.

-"This rise in temperature is largely on account of greenhouse gases induced warming, partially offset by anthropogenic aerosols," the tribunal noted.
+"This rise in temperature is largely on account of greenhouse gas-induced warming, partially offset by anthropogenic aerosols," the tribunal noted.
 In view of the same, the tribunal has now constituted a committee comprising the Directors of the National Institute of Oceanography (NIO) at Goa, the National Centre for Sustainable Coastal Management at Chennai, the National Institute of Ocean Technology at Chennai and the Survey of India, Dehradun.

 The committee has been instructed to study the impact of the rise in sea levels on islands and to frame a policy with measures to protect the islands.